-Contacts, messages, non-commercial advertisements (for free items only), wanteds and swaps may be advertised free up to 25 words.
-'Swap non-commercial or Sale' ads are commercial advertisements and musi be paid for at classified rates.
-Longer ads will be charged in their entirety at £1.40 + VAT per line.
-II charged in their entirely at LINO + WAI permis-you are under 16 and wish to place an ad which involves people contacting you, you must obtain the consent of a parent or guardian.
-A signature is required as proof of consent.
+Contacts, messages, non-commercial advertisements (for free items only), wenteds and sweps may be advertised free up to 25 words "Swap or Sale' ads are commercial advertisements and mu be paid for at clessified rates.
+Longer ads will charged in heir entirety at £1.40 + VAT per line, you are under 16 and wish to place an ad whit involves people contacting you, you must obtain to consent of a parent or guardian.
+A signature